bitcoin-resources/bitcoin-resources.github.io/faq.md

 ### Won\'t governments just ban it?

 Some will, some won\'t.
-In any case, [outlawing speech](https://21lessons.com/6/) is futile, as was the prohibition.
+In any case, [outlawing speech](https://21lessons.com/6/) is futile, as was the Prohibition.

 -   [Can Governments Stop Bitcoin?](https://quillette.com/2021/02/21/can-governments-stop-bitcoin/)